lukaCvitanovic/Obisdian/TO DO.md

 # To Do

+- [ ] Checkout the diet plan
+	- [ ] Make 5 variations for each meal
+- [ ] Research if its possible to install win10 without deleting the hard whole hard drive
+- [ ] Research how to use new wheel in games
+- [ ] Research how to get Irena a gift
+- [ ] Figure out what to get for Christmas to others

+## Job
+- [x] Add files to Bamboo
+- [ ] Create a new report for single invoice based on the ID
+- [ ] Implement SNS with SQS for duplicated invoices
+- [ ] Redesign the Info and Error codes

 ## [[Programing]]
 - [ ] In [[Space Agency]] add scrolling animations
 - [ ] Make a spike page around personal portfolio page
 - [ ] Make a spike for [[Babysitter Page]]
 - [ ] Fill in [[AWS]] page
-- [ ] Find Jest GUI plugin for VS code
+- [x] Find Jest GUI plugin for VS code
 - ### To Learn
 	- [x] [[Zero Down Time Architecture]]
 	- [ ] Go through all of the [[Design Pattern]]